HOMEPORT

 Long referred to as the Silent Service, the men of the U.S. Navy that operated the only ships ever called "boats", conquered seemingly insurmountable engineering problems, vast distances of dark and silent passage, and their own fear and trepidation to take their place as the point of the Cold War spear.

-The men who fought the proxy-wars of the Cold War at places with names like Dien Bien Phu, the Golan Heights, Chosin, and Kandahar are remembered with honor because their stories are known, and recorded for generations.
+The men who fought the proxy-wars of the Cold War at places with names like Dien Bien Phu, the Golan Heights, and Chosin are remembered with honor because their stories are known, and recorded for generations.
 In contrast, the men of the Silent Service took the fight to places that cannot be named, through conditions that cannot be imagined, to do things that cannot be described, living out the tension-filled stories that will remain in the shadows forever.

 Anonymity, silence, and, more than most are aware, their lives, were the price paid by those men for their service to our country.